Peliha-ip/Profound-Configuration/README.md

 - Successful Quarantine (Defeat a malware core)
 - Pest Control (Defeat a hive mother)
 - Operation Pacifier (Defeat a kingpin and a shady)
+- You're Gonna Go Far, Kid (Extend your werewolf harp range by being close to a speaker block)